inbo/n2khab/README.md

 At least keep in mind: **use lower case and 'snake_case'** for object, variable and function names.
 - if your function returns a dataframe, use `dplyr::as_tibble()` to return it as a tibble instead.
 A tibble is a dataframe that makes working in the tidyverse a little [easier](https://r4ds.had.co.nz/tibbles.html).
+- functions that read or process data should return data as much as possible internationalized:
+    - availability of English names for types, environmental pressures, ...
+    Other languages can be accomodated as well;
+    - English names for table headings (dataframe variables).

 #### How can I contribute code?